-Should those same critics not be treating the referees who make mistakes in the same way as they treat the players?
-Players have scheduled practices lead by coaches and yet mistakes are made on game days.
-Referees like players will make mistakes which, like the players’ mistakes, should be looked at as a learning experience and a fact of life.
+Should those same critics not be treating the referees who make mistakes the same way they treat the players?
+Players have scheduled practices led by coaches, yet mistakes are made on game days.
+Referees, like players, will make mistakes which, like the players’ mistakes, should be looked at as a learning experience and a fact of life.

 In the early years of their avocation, many officials have been known to stop refereeing before being given a chance to mature and learn.
-The repeated criticism, complaints, put downs, negative comments and in some cases threats are the leading causes of an official’s decision to quit.
+Repeated criticism, complaints, put-downs, negative comments, and in some cases, threats are the leading causes of an official’s decision to quit.

-The next time you are at a game, think of the numerous duties and responsibilities of the referees and before being too quick to criticize, question or embarrass, what would you say if it was your player or your child in that position?
+The next time you are at a game, think of the referees’ numerous duties and responsibilities.
+Before being too quick to criticize, question, or embarrass, what would you say if it was your player or your child in that position?